 - Professional help (eg legal advice) may be available from a supporter of your organisation, or through an organisation such as ProHelp.

-- Find a local support organisation for help setting up and running a community organisation through the National Association for Voluntary and Community Action.
+- Find a local support organisation for help setting up and running a community organisation through the NAVCA.

-- Find extensive guidance in the KnowHow NonProfit knowledge bank provided by the National Council for Voluntary Organisations.
+- Find extensive guidance in the National Council for Voluntary Organisations knowledge bank.

 - Get free legal advice through LawWorks.

 - Find out about free professional help from Business in the Community’s ProHelp network.

 - Find guidance for charities from the Charity Commission.